 “The Lord is not slack concerning His promise, as some count slackness, but is longsuffering toward us, not willing that any should perish but that all should come to repentance.”—2 Peter 3:9

-We, as we follow after Him, are meant to be a light to the world.
-One of the best ways to be that light—and increase our own simultaneously—is to give hope to those around us.
+In following after God, we are meant to be a light to the world.
+And one of the best ways to be that light—and increase our own simultaneously—is to give hope to those around us.

-Sometimes it is as simple as a kind word to the person checking us out at the store, or a smile as we walk past someone.
-Other times, it is as great as giving someone food, a job, or even, the ability to create a new life for themselves.
+Sometimes, it is as simple as a giving a kind word, a willing ear, or a smile.
+Other times, it is as great as giving someone food, a job, or even the ability to create a new life for themselves.

-“Behold what manner of love the Father has bestowed on us, that we should be called children of God! …”—1 John 3:1
+“Behold what manner of love the Father has bestowed on us, that we should be called children of God!”—1 John 3:1a